Small habits, big changes

 In the beginning, it might feel like nothing is happening.
 You won’t see results right away.
 That’s normal.
 New habits often feel awkward and unnatural at first.
 But the more you repeat them, the more automatic they become

+Eventually, the effort fades and the routine sticks, and that’s when real change happens.
 Not because you did something huge once, but because you showed up for yourself in small ways, every day

 You don’t need to change everything.
 You just need to get 1% better, one habit at a time